A few years ago, a teacher requested a week off from work in February to take a family vacation.

-If only you could have seen the look on her face - she was grinning ear to ear!
+The look on her face said it all - she was grinning ear to ear!
 We continued to discuss the trip and the activities her parents had planned for the grandkids.
 When our conversation ended, she was nearly in tears.
 I’m sure she couldn’t wait to share the good news with her family.

-In education, there is a prevailing opinion that employees should not be allowed to take vacation when school is in session.
-I understand this perspective, as there is a positive correlation between student performance and teacher attendance.
+In education, there is a prevailing opinion that employees should not take vacation when school is in session.
+This perspective is understandable, as research outlines the connection between student performance and teacher attendance.

 Allowing staff to make decisions about taking time off is just one action that leads to staff wellbeing.
 When we say "I trust you" to take the time off work, we are also saying "I trust you" in all aspects of your job.

-Upon returning from her vacation I saw this teacher standing outside her classroom.
-When I asked her how her trip went, she immediately grabbed her phone and flipped through several pictures.
+Upon returning from her vacation, I saw this teacher standing outside her classroom.
+When asked about her trip, she immediately grabbed her phone and flipped through several pictures of her children with their grandparents.
 Her family created memories that will last a lifetime.

-Not only did the teacher have a noticeable bounce in her step for weeks, I believe the teacher has been more engaged ever since.
+Not only did the teacher have a noticeable bounce in her step for weeks, I believe the teacher was more committed to our school than ever before.

-While we lost one week of effective teaching while the teacher was gone, we gained years of commitment and motivation when the teacher returned.
+We may have lost one week of effective teaching while the teacher was gone, but we gained years of motivation when the teacher returned.